th2-net/th2-docs/content/docs/core/th2-mstore.md

 ## Overview

-**mstore** is a th2 box that fulfills an important business need.
+**mstore** (th2 message store) is one of <term term="Core">Core</term> components of th2.
-It is the component solely responsible for storing raw messages into th2’s data lake.
+It is responsible for storing raw messages into <term term="Cradle">Cradle</term>, the data lake based on Cassandra NOSQL database.

 <notice info>
 Raw messages are produced by several th2 components during testing.
 </notice>

-Without the **mstore**, it would be very difficult to keep track of the saved items.
+Instead of having several components saving raw messages directly into the data lake, the raw messages are routed to the **mstore**.
-The **mstore** ensures that the messages in the database are stored in the correct order and keeps track of the order of the saved messages.
+The **mstore** will keep track of the order of the saved messages and ensures that messages in the database are stored in the correct order.

-Due to its importance, the **mstore** is deemed as one of <term term="Core">Core</term> components of th2.
+The **mstore** has a pin for listening to messages via RabbitMQ (message broker).
+Through this pin, the **mstore** automatically receives raw messages from modules having pins with a connection type `mq` and attribute `store`.
+Therefore, users must declare a pin with this configuration in any module that produces raw messages.
+Typically, raw messages are produced by the th2 boxes **conn**, **read**, and **hand**.

 A single instance (box) of the **mstore** is always required in every th2 environment.
 The logic of this box is the same in every th2 environment and requires no modifications.

-The **mstore** automatically receives raw messages from pins with a connection type `mq` and attribute `store`.
-Therefore, users must declare a pin with this configuration in any module that produces raw messages.
-Typically, raw messages are produced by the th2 boxes **conn**, **read**, and **hand**.
-These raw messages are then sent to the **mstore** via RabbitMQ (message broker).
-The **mstore** uses the [Cradle API](https://github.com/th2-net/cradleapi) to save the messages to <term term="Cradle">Cradle</term> (the schema on top of the data lake). th2's data lake is the Cassandra NoSQL database.

 ## Family

  [th2-mstore](https://github.com/th2-net/th2-mstore) - component repository.

 ## Functionality

 - The **mstore** automatically receives raw messages, parsed messages are not accepted.
 - The **mstore** saves these raw messages to th2's data lake.
 - The **mstore** uses the Cradle Api Library to write data into the data lake.